 - All of the cruises are in USD, that means people like us who are earning Australian dollars are in disadvantage and many requires PayPal transfer for deposit which results in bad conversion rates & extra service fee.

-- Tiffany was very understanding and knew we were on a tight budget so she gave us a further 5% discount, which means a lot to us as this is a large sum amount of money.
+- Tiffany was very understanding and knew we were on a tight budget.
+She gave us a further 5% discount, which means a lot to us as this is a large sum amount of money.
 This is around USD$4790 per person in a twin cabin, which is the cheapest price I have searched for!
 Also we were able to book this months in advance, that means we can plan our trip and not stress about unable to get a last minute Antarctica deal that’s within budget!

-- We are very pleased with our Antarctica Cruise “Ocean Nova”, it is a small group of no more than 68 people.
+- We are very pleased with our Antarctica Cruise “Ocean Nova”.
+It is a small group of no more than 68 people.
 All meals are included with daily buffet breakfast and lunch, dinner with choice of three main courses.
-Due to the price we not expecting luxury, the rooms have private bathroom, a window and a desk which means I can continue blogging!
+Due to the price we not expecting luxury.
+The rooms have private bathroom, a window and a desk which means I can continue blogging!

 中文版 Chinese Version: 南極船票: Last- Minute “最後一分鐘” 南極旅遊指南